juanmafe/WebStandardsUOC/README.md

 # WebStandardsUOC
-Practices for the WebStandards course at the @UOC
+Practices for the WebStandards course at the <a href="https://github.com/UOC/">UOC</a>.